Bayesian nonparametric boundary detection for multiple areal data: A model for boundary detection

-Note that \eqref{eqn:logMCAR_def} is defined in terms of a multivariate CAR model, generalizing the univariate CAR model in \cite{leroux2000estimation}.
+where $\mathbf{I}_{H-1}$ is the identity matrix of dimension $(H-1)$ and $F = diag( \rho\sum_k G_{1,k} + (1-\rho)$, $\dots, \rho\sum_k G_{I,k} + (1-\rho))$, $\rho$ and $\sigma^2$ positive.
+Note that \eqref{eqn:logMCAR_def} is defined in terms of a multivariate CAR model, generalising the univariate CAR model in \cite{leroux2000estimation}.
 See \cite{beraha2021spatially} for further details and properties.
-We fix $\rho$ to a value close to 1 to encourage spatial association.
-This is common practice in CAR models for boundary detection \citep{lee2013carbayes}.
+Parameter $\rho$ describes the global level of spatial correlation between the areas, where $\rho = 0$ represents independence and values of $\rho$ close to 1 stand for strong spatial association.
+Then, the random graph $G$ represents the local correlation structure between the areas.
+In the rest of the paper, we fix $\rho$ to a value close to 1 to encourage spatial association.
+Note that fixing $\rho$ to a large value is common practice in CAR models for boundary detection (when $G$ is random) since the spatial correlation structure can be determined locally by $G$ rather than globally by $\rho$ \citep[see, e.g.,][]{lee.mitchell2012, lee2013carbayes}.
+We will assume $G$ random (see below) since $G$ is the relevant parameter for boundary detection, as underlined at the beginning of this section.
+However, also assuming $\rho$ random clearly introduces non-identifiability in \eqref{eqn:logMCAR_def}.
 The marginal prior we assume for $\sigma^2$ is standard, i.e.,